Industry News

 1. The Heart of DLP: The DMD (Digital Micromirror Device)

-At the heart of every single-chip DLP projector is the DMD—a silicon chip manufactured by Texas Instruments (TI) that contains an array of micromirrors.
-Each micromirror corresponds to a single image pixel.
+At the core of every single‑chip DLP projector is the DMD — a silicon chip manufactured by Texas Instruments containing an array of micromirrors.
+Each micromirror corresponds to one image pixel.

-Physical Structure.
-Each mirror is mounted on a tiny hinge that can tilt between two states (typically ±10–12°, depending on the DMD version).
-The tilt of the mirror directs light toward the lens (on) or toward the light output (off).
+• Physical structure: Each mirror is mounted on a tiny hinge that tilts between two states (±10–12°), directing light toward the lens (on) or away (off).

-Reliability.
-DMD mirrors are extremely durable—designed to withstand billions of state changes—which helps explain why DLP projectors are typically low-maintenance and have long lifespans.
+• Reliability: DMD mirrors withstand billions of state changes, explaining why DLP projectors are low‑maintenance and long‑lasting.

-2. Color Generation: Color Wheel vs. Color Sequential Illumination
+2. Color Generation: Color Wheel vs. Sequential Illumination

-LED and RGB Laser Approaches (No Color Wheel Color Sorting)
+LED and RGB Laser Approaches (No Color Wheel)

 Modern projectors increasingly use LED arrays or RGB lasers instead of white light bulbs and color wheels:

-RGB LEDs: Independent red, green, and blue LEDs are timed to produce sequential frames of color.
-No rotating color wheel is required.
+• RGB LEDs: Independent red, green, and blue LEDs are timed to produce sequential color frames — no moving parts, faster switching, wider color gamut.

-RGB Lasers: Individual red, green, and blue lasers can be modulated to produce color; this provides the widest color gamut and the best intensity control.
+• RGB lasers: Direct modulation of red, green, and blue lasers provides the widest color gamut and best intensity control.

-Blue Laser + Phosphor (Laser-Phosphor): A blue laser excites a phosphor to produce yellow/white light; a color management system then creates the perceived color image.
-This approach is cost-effective and offers high brightness, but pure RGB lasers offer a wider color gamut.
+• Blue laser + phosphor (laser‑phosphor): A blue laser excites a phosphor to produce white light, then a color management system creates the image — cost‑effective with high brightness, though color gamut is narrower than RGB lasers.

 Three‑Chip DLP (Professional/Cinema)